whisthq/whist/main-webserver/docs/responsibilities.rst

 Ending streams
 ^^^^^^^^^^^^^^

 When a user closes a streamed application at the end of their streaming session, the application container notifies the web server that the user has disconnected.
 At this point, the web server instructs AWS to delete the container.
 All data except for any application-specific configuration vanishes.
-Application-specific configuration is encrypted with a user-specific encryption key that is never stored in plaintext on Fractal's servers.
+In other words, every streamed application (i.e. ECS container) has an ephemeral hard drive.
+All data that is persisted between streaming sessions is encrypted with a user-specific encryption key and uploaded in its encrypted to in S3 before the ECS container destroys itself.
+The encryption key is known only to the end-user, so neither AWS nor Fractal employees are able to decrypt and read the users' data.